Blueprint SDK — guidelines

 @public

-: public method.@view
+: public method, includinginitialize

-: view method.- No decorator: internal method.
+.- No decorator: internal method.

 Public methods can be called externally by users via nano contracts transactions, and by other contracts executing; and internally by other public methods.
 Public methods can call any other method of the contract.

-Internal methods can only be called internally by any other method.
-They cannot be called externally by users.
-Internal methods can call other internal methods and view methods, and cannot call public methods.
 Be careful while implementing state changes within internal methods.
 This will work fine as long as the method is not used, directly or indirectly, by a view method.

 The golden rule is that the primary call dictates if the state of a contract can or cannot be changed.
 If the first method called in a contract is public, the internal methods subsequently called can alter the contract’s attributes.
 However, if the first method is a view, the internal methods called must not alter the state of the contract.
-If they do, the call will raise an exception.
+If they do, the call will fail.

 The following snippet presents an example of valid calls between methods in a blueprint: